jhoffman5/student_accessible_files/comporg/p6/README.md

 ![file system](./F6-4.png)

-Notice there is only a single layer of indirection possible.
+Notice there is only a single layer of indirection possible in this file system.

+For you, this is a *Good Thing*.

 Ignore ```major``` and ```minor```.

 ## No free block list